sdziallas/comp55/docs/labs/61-UseCasePic.md

 actor "Partygoer" as p
 ```

-and you will see this at the bottom of the plantUML pane:
+and you will see this at the bottom of the plant URL pane:

 ![Partygoer use case diagram actor](lab61media/partygoer.png)